abdulcodes0174/AWS_Spam_Detector/README.md

 ## Installation

-Follow these steps to set up and run the project on your local machine or AWS EC2 instance:
+Follow these steps to set up and run the project on your local machine:

 ### Prerequisites
 - Python 3.9 or higher.